Skip to Content

 Google Cloud TraceNative GCP integration via zil deploy --trace

-Grafana OTEL-LGTMBuilt-in with zil web --docker --trace (traces + metrics + logs)
+Grafana OTEL-LGTMBuilt-in with zil serve --docker --trace (traces + metrics + logs)

 DatadogVia OTel Collector